aslamhossain43/Java-Design-Patterns/README.md

 4. Visitor - Defines a new operation without introducing the modifications to an existing object structure.
 5. State - A class behavior changes based on its state.
 6. Strategy - A class behavior or its algorithm can be changed at run time.
+Example: The strategy pattern in Java is the Collections.sort(List<T>, Comparator<? super T>) method.
+The Comparator in this method is the strategy used to solve how the list will be sorted.
+Internally the list objects are communicating which is hidden.
 7. Interpreter - Provides a way to evaluate language grammer or expression.
+Example: MM/DD/yyyy
 8. Iterator - Provides a way to access the elements of a collection without knowing it's underlying representation.
+Example: Iterator
-9. Reduces communication complexity between multiple objects or classes.
+9. Mediator - Reduces communication complexity between multiple objects or classes.
 10. Memento - To restore the state of an object to its previous state.
 Example: ctrl+z
 11. Observer - In one-to-one dependency when one object changes state, all its dependents are notified and updated automatically.
+Example: One-to-one, one-to-many etc.